derFreemaker/zttio/README.md

 TTY interface with main focus on making it easy to get input from the terminal like key presses and mouse interactions.

-Inspired from the tty handling from [libvaxis](https://github.com/rockorager/libvaxis/tree/11f53c701ae6b5633582d957d57e1683de7b568a).
+Inspired by the tty handling
+from [libvaxis](https://github.com/rockorager/libvaxis/tree/11f53c701ae6b5633582d957d57e1683de7b568a).

 ### [Project Overview](https://www.notion.so/2c97f91634e5800e8c9cfb75af5e8474?v=2c97f91634e581d7898f000c9df3a935&source=copy_link)